Church notes: walk-through nativity; A Christian Christmas Carol, services and more | Arkansas Democrat Gazette

 Information: centraltolife.com.

-First United Presbyterian Church, 695 E. Calvin, Fayetteville, hosts Sunday services at 8:30 a.m. and at 11 a.m. in the sanctuary.
+First United Presbyterian Church, 695 E. Calvin St., Fayetteville, hosts Sunday services at 8:30 a.m. and at 11 a.m. in the sanctuary.
 The 11 a.m. service is also live-streamed on YouTube.

 A nursery is available in Upper Knox 8:15 a.m.-12:15 p.m.
 The Sacrament of Holy Communion will be celebrated at each early service.
 A more contemporary service is offered on the third Sunday of each month at 4 p.m. in Fellowship Hall.